artnc/personal-website/src/blog/_posts/2022-12-31-software-i-use.md

 _AUR helper.
 Alternatives I've tried: yaourt, trizen_

 [Yay](https://github.com/Jguer/yay) is the AUR helper _du jour_ and [pacaur](https://aur.archlinux.org/packages/pacaur) has been something of a zombie since its original author left in 2018, but the latter still works fine for me.
-I'm sure yay is slightly nicer and it's what I'd recommend to new Arch users - it just doesn't seem worth switching over my existing machines and scripts.
+I'm sure yay is slightly nicer and it's what I'd recommend to new Arch users&mdash;it just doesn't seem worth switching over my existing machines and scripts.

 ## xbindkeys